 In addition to the release parameters discussed above, the building dimensions and Facility configuration were provided to AERMOD to assess potential downwash effects.
-Wind direction-specific building profiles were prepared for the modeling using EPA's Building Profile Input Program including the PRIME algorithm (BPIP PRIME).
+Wind direction-specific building profiles were prepared for the modeling using EPA's Building Profile Input Program including the Plume Rise Model Enhancements algorithm (BPIP PRIME).
 The Facility layout and height-above-grade of the Facility buildings and nearby buildings were used to prepare data for BPIP PRIME, which calculates the necessary input data for AERMOD.
-Table 7 presents the building heights.